-Faculty members requesting summer teaching must advise the Palmetto College Campus Dean before December 1 of the desire to teach summer school.
-At that time the faculty member may be assigned to teach in one or more summer sessions, as conditions may warrant; but on the recommendation of the Palmetto College Campus Dean, and with the approval of the Palmetto College Chancellor.
+Faculty members requesting summer teaching must advise their campus dean before December 1 of the desire to teach summer school.
+At that time the faculty member may be assigned to teach in one or more summer sessions, as conditions may warrant; but on the recommendation of the Palmetto College campus dean, and with the approval of the chancellor of Palmetto College.

-A member of the faculty may be permitted to do professional work outside the University and to receive pay when the work in question contributes to the professional development of the individual.
-No such outside work shall be undertaken except on prior approval of the Palmetto College Campus Dean.
-The University reserves the right to declare a conflict of interest at any time.
+A member of the faculty may be permitted to do professional work outside the university and to receive pay when the work in question contributes to the professional development of the individual.
+No such outside work shall be undertaken except on prior approval of the campus dean.
+The university reserves the right to declare a conflict of interest at any time.
 (Further information can be found in ACAF 1.50.)
 (Refer to Palmetto College Campuses Policy on Outside Professional Activities.)